liuqx315/Multiscale-pattern/doc/guide/source/Install.rst

   libraries would result in "undefined symbol" errors at link time.

-Further details on the autotools- and CMake-based installation procedures, instructions for manual compilation, and a roadmap of the resulting installed libraries and exported header files, are provided in the following subsections:
+Further details on the CMake-based installation procedures, instructions for manual compilation, and a roadmap of the resulting installed libraries and exported header files, are provided in the following subsections:

-* :ref:`Installation.Autotools`
 * :ref:`Installation.CMake`
 * :ref:`Installation.Manual`
 * :ref:`Installation.Results`